-This is the fifth of six public hearings scheduled for review of the highlights of the proposed code amendments proposed within file LEG-18-00001 and provide overall direction prior to establishing a final set of amendments.
-Staff will present a brief PowerPoint presentation summarizing significant points of the outstanding issues prior to hearing public testamony and City Commission direction on those issues.
+This is the sixth of six public hearings scheduled for review of the highlights of the proposed code amendments proposed within file LEG-18-00001 and provide overall direction prior to establishing a final set of amendments.
+Staff recommends the Commission hear public testimony before providing staff direction on outstanding issues.
+The City Commission's direction on the outstanding code issues from the April 3, 2019 hearing is attached.
+Note that some issues have been directed to the Planning Commission for further consideration and may not be adopted with the schedule identified below.